inspired-consulting/gen_components/README.md

 * Generates a set of UI heex components to start a project from.
 * Generates a component catalogue live view.
+* Uses [daisyUI](https://daisyui.com/) build on top of [tailwindcss](https://tailwindcss.com/)

-The generated componets are meant to be a point to start from.
+The generated components are meant to be a point to start from.
 They will reside in your project space, where you can easily adjust them to your needs.

 ## example usage